datenanfragen/website/README.md

 4. Open two terminal windows.
 In the first, run `yarn dev` to start the Webpack file watcher which will automatically build the JS files.
 In the second one, run `hugo server` to have Hugo continously build the actual website and the SCSS.
 5. Now the website should be served by Hugo on multiple ports, starting from `1313`, for the different language versions.

-We recommend building and developing on Linux.
-MacOS should work as well.
-If you are under Windows, use WSL.
+We recommend building and developing on Linux or macOS.
+If you are on Windows, use WSL.

 <details>
 <summary>Windows development tips</summary>

 ### Developing on Windows inside WSL

-- Install ripgrep to speed up the merge conflict commit hook.
+- Install [ripgrep](https://github.com/BurntSushi/ripgrep) to speed up the merge conflict commit hook.
 - Developing tests with Cypress requires a GUI, which might not work with WSL.

 ### Developing on Windows outside of WSL